AdobeDocs/analytics-platform.en/help/analysis-workspace/build-workspace-project/save-projects.md

 >Even though new projects are auto-saved, you must save each new project manually the **first** time.
 >

 All projects in Analysis Workspace are automatically saved every 2 minutes to your local machine.
-This includes newly created projects that are not yet saved manually.
+This auto-save includes newly created projects that are not yet saved manually.

 ### New projects

 Analysis Workspace prompts you to save new projects manually when switching to another project, closing the browser tab, and so forth.

   If for any reason you unexpectedly lose access to a newly created project before manually saving it, a recovery version of your project is saved on the Analysis Workspace landing page in a folder called **[!UICONTROL Recovered Projects (Last 7 Days)]**.
-You must restore the recovered project and manually save it to a desired location.
+Restore the recovered project and manually save it to a desired location.

   To restore a recovered project: